Statue of Vasupujya

-The Statue of Vasupujya located at Champapur in the Indian state of Bihar, is one of the tallest statues in eastern India and the tallest statue of Lord Vasupujya in India.
+The Statue of Vasupujya located at Champapur,Bhagalpur in the Indian state of Bihar, is one of the tallest statues in eastern India and the tallest statue of Lord Vasupujya in India.
 The statue is dedicated to Vasupujya, the twelfth Jain Tirthankara of the present cosmic age.
 The height of the statue is 31 ft.
-The statue was constructed and donated by Smt Sona Devi Sethi Charitable trust, Nagaland.
+The statue was constructed and donated by Smt Sona Devi Sethi Charitable trust.
 Champapur is a Siddhakshetra and occupies a very significant place among the Jains.
 This is said to be the place where all the five kalyanaks (five auspicious events)- Garbh, Janam, Diksha, Kevalgyana and Moksh kalyanak of Tirthankara Vasupujya took place.
 It is said that the first tirthankar Rishabha, twenty-third Tirthankara Parshvanath and last tirthankara Mahavira had their Chaturmas (monsoon stay) at this place.
 Mahavira had his third and twelfth Chaturmas at this place.

 Early Stages

-The statue was built in the memory of Smt Sona Devi Sethi.
-The main force behind the project was Shri Binod Sethi, son of Shri Phulchand Sethi and Smt Lada Devi Sethi, of Dimapur, Nagaland who wanted to fulfill the last wishes of his wife, Sona Devi Sethi, daughter of Shri Bhawarlal Jain and Smt Banarsi Devi Jain.
-His entire family including his two sons Dewas and Anand, and daughters Chandni and Shiwangi played an instrumental role in the project.

 The stone for the statue was brought all the way from Koyra mines in Karnataka to Champapur in Bihar.
-The original stone weighed over a 100 tonnes and was brought by road.
+The original stone weighed over 100 tonnes and was brought by road.